RuslanKhafizov/genetic-code-analyzer/README.md

 ## How to Use

-Simply open the `index.html` (or `Khafizov_Ruslan (1).html` if you haven't renamed it) file in a modern web browser.
+Simply open the `index.html` file in a modern web browser or https://ruslankhafizov.github.io/genetic-code-analyzer
-Alternatively, if deployed via GitHub Pages, access it via the provided URL.

 ## Technologies Used